cppccn/server/README.md

 While installing ...

-- Insert your MySql Passwd in order for the script to create the database
+- Insert your MySQL passwd in order for the script to create the database
-- Insert the Password for the admin user automatically created
+- Insert the password for the admin user automatically created

 ## Manual Installation